mehulagg/gitlab_test/doc/security/reset_user_password.md

 It's important that you change both password and password_confirmation to make it work.

-You can also send an email to the user to notify them about the password being changed by the administrator.
+When using this method instead of the [Users API](../api/users.md#user-modification), GitLab sends an email to the user stating that the user changed their password.

+If the password was changed by an administrator, execute the following command to notify the user by email:

 ```shell
 user.send_only_admin_changed_your_password_notification!